-- (1) This state cooperates with the liable state to deliver TAA program benefits.
-The agent state's responsibilities include assisting participants with applications and claims; providing reemployment services; providing the liable state with the information necessary to issue determinations, decisions on appeals; and procuring and paying the cost of approved training and related subsistence and transportation costs, according to determinations made by the liable state. - (2) Montana is the agent state when assisting a participant certified for the Trade Act in another state and - the participant is seeking services in Montana.
-The other state is the liable state and is responsible - the appropriate final decisions.
+(1) This state cooperates with the liable state to deliver TAA program benefits.
+The agent state's responsibilities include assisting participants with applications and claims; providing reemployment services; providing the liable state with the information necessary to issue determinations, decisions on appeals; and procuring and paying the cost of approved training and related subsistence and transportation costs, according to determinations made by the liable the participant is seeking services in Montana.
+The other state is the liable state and is responsible for the appropriate final decisions.
 Montana, the agent state, is responsible for direct contact with the participant and specific payments for approved training and subsistence and transportation costs.